Hinsull History, Family Crest & Coats of Arms

 Hinsull Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hinsull include Henshaw, Henshall, Henshawe and others.

 Early Notables of the Hinsull family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Hinsull Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hinsull family to the New World and Oceana
+Migration of the Hinsull family

-at this time.
+Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Hinsull were among these contributors, for they have been located in early North American records: Charles Henshaw settled in Maryland in 1742; Benjamin and John Henshaw settled in Boston in 1768; John and Joseph Henshaw settled in Philadelphia in 1840..